KyleAsaff/BeReel/README.md

 # Fork Note:

 Forked from https://github.com/theOneAndOnlyOne/BeReel and edited to make more like 2022.
 Globals are stored in recap.py.
-Once Authenticated, edit the globals and click the "2023 Recap" button
+Once Authenticated, edit the globals and click the "2023 Recap" button.

 ----------